 If you want to get your fill of culture, now’s the time to hit the city’s premier museums and galleries – choose from the world renowned National History and Science Museums, the excellent temporary exhibitions at the V&A, classic art at the National Gallery or an eye-opening selection of modern art at the Tate Modern.

 Before you head to the theater, take a wander around the cobbled streets of Soho and fill up on cheap and tasty Chinese food in vibrant Chinatown.
-It’ll be dark by the time you emerge but the day’s not over yet, so walk down to embankment where you can board a night cruise along the glittering Thames River and admire the sights from the best viewpoint in town – Big Ben, London Bridge, the Houses of Parliaments and the London Eye are all on route.
-Finally, hop off at Southbank, and while away the final evening hours sipping cocktails by the riverside before crawling back to your hotel for some well-deserved rest and recuperation
+It’ll be dark by the time you emerge but the day’s not over yet, so walk down to embankment where you can board a Thames River cruise and admire the sights from the best viewpoint in town – Big Ben, London Bridge, the Houses of Parliaments and the London Eye are all on route.
+Finally, hop off at Southbank, and while away the final evening hours sipping cocktails by the riverside before crawling back to your hotel for some well-deserved rest and recuperation.